 Through the Tseng College of Graduate, International, and Midcareer Education, the online Master of Arts in Educational Administration program prepares students for leadership careers as principals, deans, department heads, and program managers.

 CSUN offers the program in conjunction with the Michael D. Eisner College of Education.
 The 100-percent online course is organized in cohorts of 20–35 participants.

 Students can complete the program, which consists of 33 credit hours, in two years.
 Upon completing the program, students can apply for a Preliminary Services Credential.

-The online Master in Educational Administration program includes fieldwork, a comprehensive exam, and specialized courses such as:
+The online Master’s programs for Education Administration includes fieldwork, a comprehensive exam, and specialized courses such as: